Getting Started

 arguments of the Generate()

-interface, they will match the return values
+interface, they match the return values

 of the respective GetDeploymentNamespace()